ember-learn/ember-blog/content/ember-released-6-5.md

 #### Features

-Ember.js 6.5 introduces <insert> new features:
+Ember.js 6.5 introduces  2 new features:

+- A `--route-authoring-format=strict` option has been added to the route generator to generate template-tag components as route templates per [RFC #1046](https://rfcs.emberjs.com/id/1046-template-tag-in-routes).
+- Options  `--strict` or `--tt` were added to the Component blueprint to generate template-tag components per [RFC #0779](https://rfcs.emberjs.com/id/0779-first-class-component-templates).

 #### Deprecations

-Ember.js 6.5 introduces <insert> new deprecations:
+Ember.js 6.5 introduces 1 new deprecation:

+-  `import Ember from 'ember'` has been deprecated per [RFC #1003](https://rfcs.emberjs.com/id/1003-deprecation-import-ember-from-ember).
+This deprecates many APIs that were available off of that Ember import.
+The deprecation guides for each of those APIs can be found [here](https://deprecations.emberjs.com/v6.x).

-For more details on changes in Ember.js 6.5, please review the [Ember.js 6.5.0 release page](https://github.com/emberjs/ember.js/releases/tag/v6.5.0).
+For more details on changes in Ember.js 6.5, please review the [Ember.js 6.5.0 release page](https://github.com/emberjs/ember.js/releases/tag/v6.5.0-ember-source).

 ---